zhudotexe/kani/docs/advanced.rst

 +--------------+----------------------+----------------------------------------+

 .. [#shared] Since the memory usage without fp4 enabled is larger than the VRAM size of my GPU, some weights were stored
     in shared memory.
-This likely led to slower inference compared to storing all weights on a GPU.
+This likely led to much slower inference compared to storing all weights on a GPU.